da3m0n-D/XoR_Locker/README.md

 XoR_Locker is a basic image encryption tool, which encrypts the image using an XOR gate.

 This tool capabale of Encrypting and Decrypting the images.

-An extra feature of this tool is computing the MD5 hash value and compare the generated hash before the encryptiong and after the decryption to ensure its integrity.
+> a feature of this tool is computing the MD5 hash value and compare the generated hash before the encryption and after the decryption to ensure an image integrity.

   `Syntax :  python3 <filename> <option> <path>`